b3nj4m/youtube-events/README.md

     ytEvents.on('playing paused', function() {
       window.console.log('player started playing or was paused!');

+      //use off to remove event callbacks
+      //off also accepts an optional callback to compare with ytEvents.off('paused');
     });

     //receive a 'time' event every `interval` seconds (in this example 5s) the video has played